Orion-Bix: Bi-Axial Attention for Tabular In-Context Learning: Experimental Evaluation

 \subsubsection{Evaluation Metrics.}

 For each dataset, we report overall classification accuracy (ACC), class-weighted F1 to account for imbalance, and mean rank across datasets within each domain based on accuracy.
 All models use official train/test splits unless noted.
+In-context learning models (TabICL, Orion-Bix, TabPFN, TabDPT, Mitra, ContextTab) follow the standard protocol: support examples are provided, and predictions on the test set are made without gradient updates.